 Let’s take a look at what this positioning looks like in each carrier type.

 Here is an image of the same baby in the same position, but with a wrap on.
 The baby still has the same narrow squat position as in the original photo.
 The only difference is that now the wrap is supporting the baby, rather than the baby being held in arms.
 Babywearing positioning should mimic in-arms positioning.

 Positioning in a Ring Sling

 Here is another image of newborn positioning, but in a ring sling.
 The baby in this picture is just one week old and about 10 pounds.
 You can see that baby is snug and well supported.
 Baby’s spine is supported in its natural curve.
 Baby’s head is resting on the wearer’s chest, high enough that the wearer can easily kiss the top of baby’s head (but not so high that the wearer can’t look down).
 If you were to draw a line from the bottom of one foot, to the top of the knee, to the baby’s bottom, top of the next knee, and then bottom of the next foot, you would see the M shape.
 His knees come up quite a bit higher than his bottom because he’s still a very young newborn.

 Here is what newborn positioning looks like in a meh dai.
 In this picture, the baby is about 2 months and 12 pounds, so he spreads his legs slightly wider than he did in the ring sling picture above.
 His knees are still higher than his bottom, but he is not quite as tightly curled as he was in the ring sling photo.

-I hope this helps you figure out how to position your baby in your carrier!
-To learn to use any carrier that you have, please visit my “Using your Carrier” page!
+I hope this helps you figure out how to position your baby in your baby carrier!
+To learn to use any carrier that you have, please visit my “Using your Carrier” page.

 To find a babywearing group or educator near you for hands on help with positioning your baby, please see here.